 Clare tells him that she’s terribly sorry.
 He points toward a large wooden door, where Laurience is, Clayton’s body language paints him restricted and contorted in mind as well as physically, a sour thrust of indignation.
 He does not like the presence of this female doctor.
 He sits staring off, as if about to spit out acid like a snake about to strike each word readied with venom.

 At first happy to see her old mentor, Laurience comes from around the lab equipment, dragging on his cigarette, they hold hands, then he quickly turns and gazes at himself in the mirror.

 Suddenly, Laurience quivers, “You’re thinking that I’ve changed, We’ll I have changed!…the leading authority on the human brain until I told them something about their own brain!”

 “Then they said I was mad” Grabbing at his silvery streaked hair, a gentleness comes back through his demeanor.
 Smiling now at Clare

 Now Clayton rolls into the room and interrupts “Is she to have a room?” sounding like a jealous wife.

-“Only Clayton, and you’ve seen him”, in which Clayton replies “And she was not amused!”
+“Only Clayton and you’ve seen him”, to which Clayton replies “And she was not amused!”

-“I don’t want experienced scientists, their minds are set, like trains they run only to the Terminis and back again to the beginning….but I’d remembered you in Genoa, you were so young , a child, but you had faith in what was new and courage to face things….and now you shall work with me here and I shall show you strange things about the mind of man…”
+“I don’t want experienced scientists, their minds are set, like trains they run only to the Terminis and back again to the beginning….but I remembered you in Genoa, you were so young, a child, but you had faith in what was new and courage to face things….and now you shall work with me here and I shall show you strange things about the mind of man…”